 Unclaimed Wealth (Real Estate, Oil Interests, Bank Accounts,and Stock)

 In addition to what is inherited, there is a significant amount of unclaimed wealth including bank accounts, houses, oil interests, safety deposit boxes, stocks, and other wealth that is forgotten about.
 In our modern society families don't always live close and some wealth is lost or forgotten.
 Death or incapacity is not always anticipated and many people will unfortunately loose track of stocks, bank accounts, oil interests, and other wealth.
 It is a good idea to keep a safety deposit box with an inventory of all your assets and have people that you trust that can get access to your safety deposit box should something happen to you.

-Texas Inheritance Lawyer, Jason Coomer handles inheritance issues and probate matters in Travis County, Williamson County, Bexar County, and Hays County as well as works with other Texas probate lawyers across Texas including Dallas County, Harris County, Fort Bend County, and Tarrant County works to draft Wills and Trusts to protect the wishes and best interests of his clients.
+Central Texas Probate and Inheritance Lawyer Works With Families and Other Lawyers From Throughout the United States and the WorldCentral Texas Probate and Inheritance Lawyer handles inheritance issues and probate matters in Travis County, Bastrop County, Williamson County, Bexar County, and Hays County as well as works with other Texas probate lawyers across Texas including Dallas County, Harris County, Fort Bend County, and Tarrant County works to draft Wills and Trusts to protect the wishes and best interests of his clients.
 He works with Houston Probate Lawyers, Dallas Probate Lawyers, and several other Texas Probate Lawyer.
 For questions on Texas Will Contests, please e-mail Austin Texas Will Contest Attorney Jason S. Coomer at TexasWillContestLawyer@texaslawyers.com or use our contact submission form.